sftpplus/sftpplus-docs/doc_source/configuration/ssl.include.rst

         HTTP redirection is not yet supported for CRL URLs.
         You have to configure the exact URL for the CRL.

-    Set it to `Disabled`, to disable certificate revocation checks.
+    Leave it empty to disable certificate revocation checks.

     The certificate revocation list can only be used when the component is configured with CA certificates stored in a single file in PEM format.